knu/zsh-easy-vcs-status/README.md

 ![Screen shot](../master/screenshot1.png?raw=true)

-This tweak allows user to see VCS status in the completion menu UI when the tab key is hit when the command line is empty.
+This tweak allows user to pop up VCS status using the completion menu UI with a key combination (default: `Meta-Shift-S`) whenever you are on the command line.

 VCS status is shown in the completion menu which is scrollable back and forth.
 If you hit enter to finish the completion, the full output is written to the standard output.
-Otherwise, the menu simply disappears and user can get back to normal operation on the command line.
+Otherwise, the menu simply disappears and user can get back to normal operation on the command line with the previous input.

 How to set up
 -------------